-Milestones, or short term goals, help you track your progress and give you a sense of accomplishment as you work toward a larger, long term goal.
+Milestones, or short term goals, help you track your progress and give you a sense of accomplishment as you work toward a larger goal.

 When a long term goal takes years to accomplish, it can be easy to feel discouraged and lose your momentum.
 When gratification is delayed, it’s difficult to stay devoted to the task.

 That’s why we need shorter sub-goals.
 They help remind us of exactly what we’re working toward and why.
 They keep us focused and reward us with a sense of achievement along the way.

-Short term goals and long term goals may point you in the same direction, but they’re quite different from one another.
+Short and long term goals may point you in the same direction, but they’re quite different from one another.

-You can use the smaller milestones of short term goals to build toward your larger, long term goal.
+You can use the smaller milestones of short term goals to build toward your larger goals:

 Say you’re working toward a certification, diploma, or degree in higher education.
 Obtaining these credentials is no easy feat, and may take several years to achieve.
 So, we could safely label this goal a long term goal.

 In fact, you can even break short term goals into even small subsections of sub-goals!

 Each course or credit can be divided into papers, assignments, tests, and exams.
 These are also short term goals, all helping you build the ladder, rung by rung, toward finishing the credit, the course, and eventually, your certification.